Quality of Water Impacts Human Health

-Rivers, lakes, streams, wetlands and groundwater are all connected.
-The water flowing in rivers can come from groundwater migrating into the riverbed.
-The Floridan aquifer system underlies all of Florida, and is the main source of potable ground water for much of the state.
+Rivers, lakes, streams, wetlands, and groundwater are all connected.
+The water flowing in waterways can come from groundwater migrating into the riverbed.
+The Floridan aquifer system underlies all of Florida and is the primary source of potable groundwater for much of the state.

-There are four main stages in the water cycle; evaporation, condensation, precipitation and collection.
-Water is constantly circulating, and the water we consume come from two main sources: groundwater and surface water.
+There are four main stages in the water cycle; 1. evaporation, 2. condensation, 3. precipitation, and 4. collection.
+Water is continually circulating, and the water we consume comes from two primary sources: groundwater and surface water.

 Threats to Water

 Contaminates get into water sources by absorbing into the ground.
 Contamination of drinking water sources can occur from raw sewage overflow, septic tanks, leaking sewer lines, and land application of sludge.
-The absorbed materials contaminate ground water sources through broken pipes, and excess water run-off during heavy rain periods.
-Seepage overflow into drinking water sources can cause disease from ingestion of microorganisms such as E coli and Hepatitis A.
+The absorbed materials contaminate groundwater sources through broken pipes and excess water run-off during heavy rain periods.
+Seepage overflow into drinking water sources can cause disease from the ingestion of microorganisms such as E Coli and Hepatitis A.

-When a bottled water company goes in and pumps millions of gallons of water out of the ground that means there are millions of gallons less.
-When you pump groundwater unsustainably the level of water table drops.
-Groundwater depletion can negatively impact lakes and wetlands.
+When a bottled water company goes in and pumps millions of gallons of water out of the ground, that means there are millions of gallons less.
+When you pump groundwater unsustainably, the level of water table drops, groundwater depletion can negatively impact lakes and wetlands.
 It takes 3x the amount of water to produce a plastic bottle than it does to fill that same bottle.
-We're giving huge corporations resources at a very low cost while the community suffers the impacts.
+We're giving huge corporations resources at a little cost while the community suffers the impacts.

-Clean water is vital to our health; it helps us stay hydrated, protects our joins, helps excrete waste, maximizes physical performance, aids in digestion, helps with nutrient absorption, improves blood oxygen circulation, helps fight off illness, promotes collagen production, and more.
+Clean water is important for our health; it helps us stay hydrated, protects our joints, helps excrete waste, maximizes physical performance, aids in digestion, helps with nutrient absorption, improves blood oxygen circulation, helps fight off illness, promotes collagen production, and more.
 We need safe water for drinking, cooking, and general hygiene purposes.
-Clean water demands sustainable industrialization, intact ecosystems and responsible consumption.
+Clean water demands sustainable industrialization, intact ecosystems, and responsible consumption.

 What Kind of Water Projects Can I Start